NBChub/snakemake-UmetaFlow/README.md

 3) Structural and formula predictions (SIRIUS and CSI:FingeID)

-4) GNPSexport: generate all the files necessary to create a FBMN job at GNPS. (see https://ccms-ucsd.github.io/GNPSDocumentation/featurebasedmolecularnetworking-with-openms/)
+4) GNPSexport: generate all the files necessary to create a FBMN or IIMN job at GNPS. (see https://ccms-ucsd.github.io/GNPSDocumentation/featurebasedmolecularnetworking-with-openms/ or https://ccms-ucsd.github.io/GNPSDocumentation/fbmn-iin/#iimn-networks-with-collapsed-ion-identity-edges)

 5) Re-quantification: Re-quantify all raw files to avoid missing values resulted by the pre-processing workflow for statistical analysis and data exploration.

+6) Annotate the feature matrix with formula and structural predictions.

 ![dag](/images/MetabolomicsFlow.svg)